7 Amazing Health Benefits Of Watermelon For Babies

 Potential Health Benefits Of Watermelon For Babies

-The nutrients in watermelon can benefit the baby in the below ways (3).
+The nutrients in watermelon can benefit the baby in the following ways (3).

 2. Good for heart: Antioxidant lycopene, which is good for the heart, increases in the fruit as it ripens.
 Watermelons are also rich in carotenoids like neurosporene, lutein, phytofluene, phytoene, and beta-carotene.
 Carotenoids help in keeping the vision intact and maintaining cardiovascular health.